AckerlyXu/heima/articles/cosmos-db/mongodb-mongoose.md

     ```

 1. Add your Cosmos DB connection string and Cosmos DB Name to the ```.env``` file.

+    > [!Note]
+    > Please convert all the illegal unescaped character in the Connection String, for example: convert = to %3D. or you will enconter error such as <Error: Password contains an illegal unescaped characters> when open one connection.

     ```JavaScript
     COSMOSDB_CONNSTR={Your MongoDB Connection String Here}